kichong/Ether-Flow/README.md

 ```

  ### User Interface
  I used the truffle react box to build the user interface.
 I have no front-end or web development experience so the user interface is very rudimentary and incomplete as I did not have time to finish building all the front-end functionality and features that I intended.
 However, the solidity contract is complete and its logic is working as intended.
-Complete functionality of the smart contract can be tested using `truffle test` or by copying and pasting the EtherFlow.sol code into remix.ethereum.org
+Complete functionality of the smart contract can be tested using `truffle test` or by copying and pasting the EtherFlow.sol code into remix.ethereum.org and deleting the zeppelin library references at the beginning and end of the contract.
  #### Completed UI features
  * Users are able to post new requests and send an ether bounty by completing the form then clicking the *Request New Flow* button
  * User current metamask account is displayed (refresh page after switched from accounts)